 Strengths and Weaknesses of Parliamentary Systems

 Parliamentary systems offer several advantages.
-The fusion of executive and legislative powers can lead to more efficient governance, as the executive is typically able to count on the support of the majority party or coalition in parliament.
+Which means the fusion of executive and legislative powers can lead to more efficient governance, as the executive is typically able to count on the support of the majority party or coalition in parliament.
 The prime minister's accountability to parliament also means that the executive is more responsive to the legislature's concerns and can be removed from office through a vote of no confidence if they lose the parliament's support.

-However, parliamentary systems can also be unstable.
+That said, parliamentary systems can also be unstable.
 Governments can fall if they lose a vote of confidence, leading to frequent elections and political uncertainty.
 The prime minister's dependence on maintaining the support of their party or coalition can also limit their ability to act decisively or pursue unpopular policies.

 Case Studies: Comparing Systems in Practice